vishaltak/gitlab-development-kit/doc/howto/runner.md

 ### Download GitLab Runner

-To register a runner in your GDK, you first must use a runner binary either:
+Before you register a runner in your GDK, you first must have a runner binary either:

 - Pre-built.
 To use a pre-built binary, follow [the runner installation instructions](https://docs.gitlab.com/runner/install/#binaries) for your specific operation system.
 Avoid following the instructions in the **Containers** section because it's simpler